Hook Integration

-The Claude Code integration has two parts: a poll hook for receiving messages and a /coop command for sending them.
+The hook integration has two parts: a poll hook for receiving messages and a /coop command for sending them.
 Both are installed with a single CLI command.

 Install